- Tips & Tricks

 - Keyboard Shortcuts

 There are applications that need administrative permission in order to work properly.
-Some applications might need access to special system resources, some may have been designed only for Windows XP and do not work that well on Windows Vista, or some may have different bugs and problems.
+Some applications might need access to special system resources, some may have been designed only for older versions of Windows and do not work that well on your current Windows version, whether it is Windows Vista, 7, 8 or Windows 10.
+Some programs may have different bugs and problems.
 Running them as an administrator will help these applications run without problems.
 However, each time you start such an application you will see an UAC (User Account Control) prompt asking for your permission to launch it.

 This is the reason why many people choose to disable UAC.
 However, by eliminating the annoying UAC prompts they also lower the security of their system.
 Fortunately, there is a way to keep UAC turned on and, at the same time, eliminate the prompts for certain applications.
 In this guide we will show you how to do the following: set an application to always run as an administrator (if needed), create a UAC fix for it that turns off the prompts for that application and install/uninstall the fix.